longturn/freeciv21/docs/Manuals/Game/message-options.rst

   * Event Name: ``E_NEW_GOVERNMENT``

 Nation: Low Funds
   Your national treasury is low in gold.
-If you do not correct the issue, city improvements will be sold in auction at turn change.
+If you do not correct the issue, city improvements will be sold at turn change.

   * Default: Mes
   * Event Name: ``E_LOW_ON_FUNDS``

 Nation: Multiplier changed
-  Celebrating cities and other events in the game can create multipliers.
+  Certain effects in a ruleset can create bonuses (e.g. multipliers).
 This message occurs when one or more multipliers has changed values.
+Details are given as part of the message.

   * Default: Mes
   * Event Name: ``E_MULTIPLIER``

 Nation: Pollution
-  The named city has pollution on a tile in its working radius.
+  The named city's production has caused pollution on a tile in its working radius.

   * Default: Mes
   * Event Name: ``E_POLLUTION``